 Finish with a short loop of the Cotswolds, taking in the picturesque Coln Valley, as well as the quaint villages of Yanworth and Withington.
 If you’re lucky enough to be tackling this section at dawn or dusk, the miles are likely to fly by.

-Finish with a fast final dash south, arriving at the Wild Carrot Wheels at the Cotswold Water Park, where you can promptly swear never to touch a bike again…
+Finish with a fast final dash south, arriving back in Cirencester, where you can promptly swear never to touch a bike again…

 What is Included?